"No re-export to Russia": Legally Compliant Export Contracts

 Introduction

-On December 18, 2023, the European Council adopted the 12th sanctions package against Russia.
-The aim is to combat the circumvention of EU export bans, particularly the situation where goods exported to third countries are re-exported to Russia.
-Key focuses include a so-called "no re-export to Russia" clause (abbreviated "No-Russia" clause).
-According to Article 12g Paragraph 1 of Regulation (EU) No. 833/2014 (in the consolidated version of February 23, 2024), companies are required, starting March 20, 2024, to include a clause in their contracts for the sale, supply, transportation, or export of goods and technologies to third countries that contractually prohibits the re-export to Russia and the re-export for use in Russia.
+On 18 December 2023, the European Council decided on the 12th sanctions package against Russia.
+The goal is to combat the circumvention of EU export bans, specifically situations where goods exported to third countries are re-exported to Russia.
+One of the focal points includes a so-called "no re-export to Russia" clause (abbreviated as "No-Russia" clause).
+According to Article 12g(1) of the Regulation (EU) No 833/2014 (in the consolidated version of 23 February 2024), companies are required from 20 March 2024 to include a clause in their contracts for the sale, supply, trasport, or export of goods and technologies to third countries that contractually prohibits the re-export to Russia and the re-export for use in Russia.

-Scope
+Scope of Application

-The "no re-export to Russia" clause, however, must only be included in the sale of the following goods and technologies:
+The "no re-export to Russia" clause must, however, only be included in the sale of the following goods and technologies:

 Existing Contracts

-Contracts concluded before December 19, 2023, are not required to include a "no re-export to Russia" clause under Article 12g Paragraph 2 of Regulation (EU) 833/2014 if they are fulfilled by December 19, 2024.
-However, if fulfilled after December 20, 2024, they must include this clause.
+Contracts concluded before 19 December 2023 do not need to contain a "no re-export to Russia" clause if they are fulfilled by 19 December 2024, according to Article 12g(2) of Regulation (EU) 833/2014.
+However, if fulfilled only after 20 December 2024, such a clause must be included.

-Contracts concluded after December 19, 2023, must include the "no re-export to Russia" clause starting March 20, 2024.
+Contracts concluded after 19 December 2023 must include the "no re-export to Russia" clause from 20 March 2024 onward.

 (1) The [Importer/Buyer] shall not sell, export, or re-export, directly or indirectly, to the Russian Federation or for use in the Russian Federation any goods supplied under or in connection with this Agreement that fall under the scope of Article 12g of Council Regulation (EU) No 833/2014.